 As any small business owner knows, the first few months can be a tough uphill struggle when it comes to building your business reputation, meeting with the market requirements and making sure that your firm is beginning to become an established online presence.
 So, for this very reason, it is vital that you put the tools and software in place to ensure that your venture is kept safe and secure online.
-From having a watertight social media strategy to ensuring that you begin educating your workforce or even considering better email and data sharing methods, you will soon need to consider these factors as part of your business plan.
+From having a watertight social media strategy to ensuring that you begin educating your workforce or even considering professional email and data sharing methods, you will soon need to consider these factors as part of your business plan.

 Social media savvy